PTsolvers/Chmy.jl/docs/src/getting_started.md

 Δt = minimum(spacing(grid))^2 / χ / ndims(grid) / 2.1
 ```

-In the problem only two physical fields, the temperature field `C` and the heat flux `q` are evolving with time.
-For better accuracy of the solution, we opted for defining physical properties on different nodes on the staggered grid (more see [Grids](./concepts/grids.md)).
+In the 2D problem only three physical fields, the temperature field `C` and the heat flux `q` in `x` and `y` dimension are evolving with time.
+For better accuracy of the solution, we opt for defining physical properties on different locations on the staggered grid (more see [Grids](./concepts/grids.md)).

 ```julia
 # allocate fields